FAQ

 With the high capacity access services, the Operators can purchase passive fibre optic solutions (FTTH) to offer the final customer ultra broadband voice and data services.

-With dedicated access services, we propose point-to-point passive connectivity solutions that allow dedicated band connectivity services with high levels of network availability and security to be guaranteed.
+With dedicated access services, we propose point-to-point passive connectivity solutions capable of guaranteeing dedicated connectivity with high levels of network availability and security.

 The clients who FiberCop offers his services to are the Operators of the telecommunications sector.